StarsShadow-dev/Universal-Constraint-Language/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue with the language or documentation.
+about: Report an issue with the compiler.
 title: ''
 labels: bug
 assignees: ''